 - If this meeting between the student and the faculty member does not resolve the issue to the student's satisfaction, the student should then contact his or her regional program director to assist in clarifying the issues of the conflict.

-- If clarification does not bring resolution and the student wishes to submit a formal academic appeal, then the student will be required to contact the director of program administration and submit a formal Request for an Academic Appeal.
+- If clarification does not bring resolution and the student wishes to submit a formal academic appeal, then the student will be required to contact the regional program director and submit a formal Request for an Academic Appeal.

-- Upon receipt of a formal Request for an Academic Appeal, the director of program administration will notify the dean and the SLIM Academic Appeals Committee.
-If the SLIM Academic Appeals Committee is convened, the director of program administration will send to that committee (1) a written statement reflecting the regional program director’s attempt to resolve the issue, (2) the written statement by the student, and (3) a written response made by the course instructor to the issue in conflict.
+- Upon receipt of a formal Request for an Academic Appeal, the regional program director will notify the dean and the SLIM Academic Appeals Committee.
+If the SLIM Academic Appeals Committee is convened, the regional program director will send to that committee (1) a written statement reflecting the regional program director’s attempt to resolve the issue, (2) the written statement by the student, and (3) a written response made by the course instructor to the issue in conflict.

 Guidelines for Graduate Work